jackson951/jackson951/README.md

 # 👋 Hi, I'm Jackson Khuto

 ### 👀 About Me
 I'm passionate about **software development** and **machine learning**.
-Currently pursuing my final year of BSc Information Technology at **North-West University, Vanderbijlpark**.
+BSc Information Technology **Graduate** at **North-West University, Vanderbijlpark**.
 My journey in tech has led me to explore various programming languages and technologies, and I’m always eager to learn more and take on new challenges.

 ---